 - Before this was Sonic Jam, a Sega Saturn compilation that had an actual museum for Sonic to explore.

 - The Super Smash Bros. series is all about referencing the past and present of Nintendo.
 The game has many locations, characters and music from different Nintendo franchises, as well as a trophy gallery of different characters with information that can be read about them.
+With Brawl's release, third parties have joined in the fun, with Pac-Man in particular bring several nods to other Namco productions with his appearance in the fourth game.

 - Kinect Disneyland Adventures is based on Disneyland itself, so it makes sense that it's filled with Disney characters.
 The ability to visit locations from movies in the form of minigame challenges is what pushes it into this territory.